lyarenei/jellyfin-plugin-listenbrainz/README.md

 + "[{Timestamp:yyyy-MM-dd HH:mm:ss.fff zzz}] [{Level:u3}] [{ThreadId}] {SourceContext} {EventId} {ClientRequestId} {HttpRequestId}: {Message}{NewLine}{Exception}"
 ```

-After modifying the template, restart Jellyfin server and you should see extra whitespace (before the `:`) in the log
+After modifying the template, restart Jellyfin server, and you should see extra whitespace (before the `:`) in the log
 like this: <code>... &#91;INF] &#91;1] Main&nbsp;&nbsp;&nbsp;: Jellyfin version: "10.8.13"</code>
 This is expected, as the three new fields you added earlier are only defined in this plugin, while the template affects
 all log messages.
 Unfortunately, Jellyfin does not seem to be using a logging extension which allows dynamic log